Submit-code/SSLArtScanpath/README.md

 # Self Supervised Scanpath prediction for Paintings

-code and data set will  be aailable here soon.
+code and data set will  be available here soon.